The Missouri Compromise is Ratified

 The slaughter started when three local whites beat up an 18-year old man named Emerson Bentley, a white editor (and non-Louisianan) of the local Republican newspaper and a teacher with the Freedmen’s Bureau.
 Reacting to Bentley’s beating, local Blacks came to his rescue.
 The sheriff arrested 12, who were taken from jail and hung that night.

-Dr. Martin Luther King stabbed in New York
+Martin Luther King Jr. is Stabbed in New York

 *On this date in 1958, Dr. Martin Luther King Jr., was nearly fatally stabbed to death.